 The University reserves the right to appoint any trained adjudicator who is free from conflict of interest or bias.
 The parties shall receive written notice of the adjudicator(s) appointed.
-If any party has a concern that an adjudicator has a conflict of interest or bias, the party should report the concern in writing as indicated in the section X(I) Conflicts of Interest or Bias above.
+If any

 Each adjudicator will receive and review the adjudication file.
 Each adjudicator may, in their discretion, request additional investigation by the investigator(s) or another appropriate individual.
 In cases involving allegations of Sexual Assault, Domestic Violence, Dating Violence, and Stalking (that occurred outside of the education program or activity or against a person outside of the United States), if such information is shared with the adjudicators, the parties will be notified and provided access to that information.